062-09/062-09/README.md

 - 👋 Hi, I’m @062-09
-- 👀 I’m interested in ...
-Hockey, pen spinning, python sometimes and space
+- 👀 I’m interested in MUSIC.
-- 🌱 I’m currently learning ... middle school stuff and python 3
+- 🌱 I’m currently learning music production/theory
-- 💞️ I’m looking to collaborate on ... idk
+- 💞️ I’m looking to collaborate on... nothing...
+I'm working solo cuz I'm hella inconsistent w/ everything
-- 📫 How to reach me ... you will never be able to..
+- 📫 How to reach me... you will never be able to.

 <!---
 062-09/062-09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.